 (1) A wireless service provider or reseller, not later than the last day of each month, shall remit the full amount of all 9-1-1 fees it collected under division (A) of section 128.42 of the Revised Code for the second preceding calendar month to the administrator, with the exception of charges equivalent to the amount authorized as a billing and collection fee under division (A)(2) of this section.
 In doing so, the provider or reseller may remit the requisite amount in any reasonable manner consistent with its existing operating or technological capabilities, such as by customer address, location associated with the wireless telephone number, or another allocation method based on comparable, relevant data.
-If the wireless service provider or reseller shall apply the payment first against the amount the subscriber owes the wireless service provider or reseller shall apply the payment first against the amount the subscriber owes the wireless services if any, as results from that invoice.
+If the wireless service provider or reseller receives a partial payment for a bill from a wireless service subscriber, the wireless service provider or reseller shall apply the payment first against the amount the subscriber owes the wireless service provider or reseller and shall remit to the administrator such lesser amount, if any, as results from that invoice.